An Overview of the Rendering Process: Visibility and ShadingReading time: 14 mins.

-But first, we need to understand and reproduce the way objects look to our eyes.
+But first, we must understand and reproduce how objects look to our eyes.
 Not so much in terms of their appearance but more in terms of their shape and their size with respect to their distance to the eye.
 The human eye is an optical system that converges light rays (light reflected from an object) to a focus point.

-These intersection points can then be connected to each other, to recreate the edges of the objects.
+These intersection points can then be connected, to recreate the edges of the objects.
 The process by which a 3D point is projected onto the surface of the canvas (by the process we just described) is called perspective projection.
 Figure 3 shows what a box looks like when this technique is used to "trace" an image of that object on a flat surface (the canvas).

 The visibility problem can be solved in many different ways, but they generally fall within two main categories.
 In historical-chronological order: